Benny93/DeepRefactor/README.md

-Here's an updated README that better reflects your current implementation:

 # DeepRefactor

 DeepRefactor is an AI-powered CLI tool that automatically fixes Go linting errors through iterative refactoring.
 It combines a terminal UI with local Ollama integration to provide an interactive code quality improvement experience.